UoMResearchIT/r-tidyverse-digital-humanities/_episodes/06-plot-ggplot2.md

 > ## Tip Reminder: Setting an aesthetic to a value instead of a mapping
 >
 > Notice that we used `geom_point(alpha = 0.5)`.
 As the previous tip mentioned, using a setting outside of the `aes()` function will cause this value to be used for all points, which is what we want in this case.
 But just like any other aesthetic setting, *alpha* can also be mapped to a variable in the data.
-For example, we can give a different transparency to each continent with `geom_point(aes(alpha = continent))`.
+For example, we can give a different transparency to each continent with `geom_point(aes(alpha = continent))` (although in this example, this isn't
+> very useful as a visualisation technique.
 {: .callout}

 We can fit a simple relationship to the data by adding another layer,